The best places to see the Northern Lights this winter

 Tromso, Norway

 Tromso, a small frontier city among the fjords of northern Norway, offers one of the best chances of seeing the Northern Lights.
 And, not only is it buried deep within the Arctic Circle, perfectly poised in the ‘aurora zone’, but it’s a hub for wilderness excursions.
 Expect everything from dogsledding to snowmobiling.
-Alongside superb-value hotels, there’s also plenty of extra-special accommodation, including fjord-side resorts, the Tromso Ice Domes and luxury lodges buried in the Lyngen Alps.
+Alongside superb-value hotels, there’s also plenty of extra-special accommodation, including fjord-side resorts and luxury lodges hidden in the Lyngen Alps.
 What’s more, it’s all just a direct flight from London Gatwick.

 Tromso Northern Lights city break